GYANTINC/gyant-sdet-qa-code-challenge/README.md

     - POST /register

 ## Goal
-Define and implement the tests of the types and levels you consider useful/necessary to help us validate the correctness of this piece of software (at a minimum, both integration and e2e tests should be delivered).
+Define and implement the tests of the types and levels you consider useful/necessary to help us validate the correctness of this piece of software (at a minimum, both API and UI tests should be delivered).

+We are expecting the UI tests to be implemented using the Robot Framework tool (Browser or Selenium library) and the API tests to be implemented in Javascript or Typescript.

-The choice of the testing techniques and instruments to employ is also yours (you should naturally take the tech stack of the existing codebase into account).
-Keep in mind that all the written/implemented tests and validations should be portable (i.e. automatically executable on a local machine, a server, a CI/CD platform, etc.).
+Keep in mind that all the written/implemented tests and validations should be portable (i.e. automatically executable on a local machine, a server, a CI/CD platform, etc.) and we are expecting the tests to be integrated into a CI platform like TravisCI or Github Actions.

 If you wish to, you can suggest or even implement small refactors/tweaks to make the source code more testable.
 The same is valid for all the bugs you may find.